sp1r/gurps4/docs/source/spells.rst

 ====
 Information

-**Prerequisite**: Detect Magic.
+**Prerequisite**: :ref:`Detect Magic <detect_magic>`

+**Classes**: Information

 **Cost**: 3 (for any size subject).

-Shows the caster a glowing halo, or
-“aura,” around the subject.
+Shows the caster a glowing halo, or “aura,” around the subject.
 This aura gives the caster a general insight into the subject’s personality – the better the skill roll, the better the insight.
-The aura also shows whether the subject is a mage (and about how powerful);
-whether the subject is possessed or controlled in any way; and whether the subject is in the grip of any violent emotion.
-A critical success detects
-“secret” traits, such as lycanthropy, vampirism, and unnatural longevity.
+The aura also shows whether the subject is a mage (and about how powerful); whether the subject is possessed or controlled in any way; and whether the subject is in the grip of any violent emotion.
+A critical success detects “secret” traits, such as lycanthropy, vampirism, and unnatural longevity.

-All living beings have auras; inani- mate things do not.
+All living beings have auras; inanimate things do not.
 A zombie is detectable by his faint, death-haunted aura, while a vampire retains the aura he had in life.
 Illusions and created beings have no aura, so a successful casting of this spell distinguishes them from real persons.

 .. _seeker: